m3101/quicklight/README.md

 If you are on a Linux environment, run the `source buildtests.sh` command at the rood directory of the project.

-On other environments, build each example individually with the `gcc -o build/<FILENAME>.<EXE/OUT/Your binary extension> tests/<FILENAME> src/slowlight.c src/slt.c external/gfx.c -g -lm -lX11` command.
+On other environments, build each example individually with the `gcc -o build/<FILENAME>.out tests/<FILENAME> src/quicklight.c src/qlrender.c src/qslt.c -g -lm -lX11` command.

 for each example you want to build on other environments (though this was only tested on linux).